Individual Business Owner Liability — Raleigh Business Litigation Lawyer

 A company might have an excessive fragmentation of a single enterprise in situations where a single owner forms a different LLC for each project or job that they engage in.
 This is common in construction projects, shopping centers, development of planned residential communities, restaurant franchises, and other similar ventures where business owners engage in the same business in multiple locations.
 If a single business or economic enterprise – with common ownership or a parent-subsidiary arrangement – uses multiple corporate shields simply to avoid liability, Courts have found that all of the fellow corporations can be charged.

-Maginnis Law is a Raleigh civil litigation firm with business attorneys handling disputes relating to breach of contract or lease, non-compete agreements, franchise disputes, and other business litigation matters.
+Maginnis Law is a Raleigh civil litigation firm with business attorneys handling business owner liability disputes relating to breach of contract or lease, non-compete agreements, franchise disputes, and other business litigation matters.
 The firm handles disputes in Wake County, including Cary, Apex, Wake Forest, Morrisville, and other counties in the Research Triangle area.
 Contact the firm at 919.526.0450 to schedule a confidential free consultation regarding your business dispute.